AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Machine learning (ML)**: Machine learning is the field of study that enables computers to learn without being explicitly programmed.

 **Machine-learning model**: A machine-learning model is an instance of a machine-learning recipe that is trained using historical data and configurations to solve for a business use case.
-In Adobe [!DNL Data Science Workspace], machine-learning models are called recipes.
+In Adobe Experience Platform Data Science Workspace, machine-learning models are called recipes.

 **Mapping**: Data mapping is the process of mapping source data fields to related target fields in a destination.